Homily by Rev. Denis J. Hanly, M.M.

-This week, to celebrate our Parish Feast Day, Year C, we have a lovely homily by Father Hanly on St Margaret Mary.
+To celebrate our Parish Feast Day, Father’s homily this week is on St Margaret Mary.

 Recording of Homily